 Greenhouse Gas Inventory

-Carlisle Borough entered the program in the fall of 2019 and teamed up students from Dickinson College's Center for Sustainability Education to measure greenhouse gas emissions in the Borough.
+Carlisle Borough entered the program in the fall of 2019 and teamed up with students from Dickinson College's Center for Sustainability Education to measure greenhouse gas emissions in the Borough.
 The group calculated greenhouse gas emissions for the years 2016 and 2017.
-This inventory will serve as a baseline to help the Borough identify and prioritize emission sources for action, developing strategies for reducing emissions, and setting goals.
+This inventory will serve as a baseline to help the Borough identify and prioritize emission sources for action, develop strategies for reducing emissions, and set goals.

 Climate Action Resolution and Commission